Dr. Surrinder Paul Singh, MB, BS, BSc struggled with a drug called Stilnox (sold under…

 Certain risk factors for breast cancer, such as age and family history, are beyond our control.
 But changing our diet — to eliminate certain foods and add others — can make a big difference.
 A healthy diet can help keep weight down, build a body’s immunity and decrease the risk of breast cancer.

-A guide to different prescribed osteoarthritis drugs according to the patient’s level of pain Osteoarthritis (OA) is a degenerative joint disease that occurs when the protective cartilage on the ends of bones wears down over time, leading to irritation, pain, swelling and loss of motion.
-OA often gradually worsens over time, and there is no cure for it.
+Prescribed Osteoarthritis Drugs According to the Patient’s Level of Pain Osteoarthritis (OA) is a degenerative joint disease that occurs when the protective cartilage on the ends of bones wears down over time, leading to irritation, pain, swelling and loss of motion.
+Osteoarthritis often gradually worsens over time, and there is no cure for it.
 Pain medications — ranging from topical creams to injections — can offer symptomatic relief but cause side effects; so delaying or minimizing drug use is of benefit to OA sufferers.
-(See Food as Medicine: Osteoarthritis for suggestions on how weight loss, diet…
+(See Food as Medicine: Osteoarthritis for suggestions on how weight loss, diet and supplements can help.)…

 What do salmon, broccoli, grapes and low-fat milk all have in common?
 Each of these foods have special medicinal properties that can help sufferers of osteoarthritis (OA) ease joint pain and inflammation without harmful side effects.
 Osteoarthritis, a degenerative joint disease, is the most common form of arthritis in the U.S., affecting more than 27 million people.
 It occurs when the protective cartilage on the ends of bones wears down over time, leading to irritation, pain (as bone rubs on bone), swelling and loss of motion.
 Although OA can damage any joint in the body, the disorder most commonly affects…